laurens-in/workshop-browser2021-code/text.md

 I will look at this question from three different angles, through three different quotes of three different theorists.

+**Disclaimer**

+I will make a distinction here between algorithmic composition and generative music.
+In the context of this text I will use the term algorithmic composition to describe music that is merely composed by a computer but does not express itself through a generative system (e.g. the Illiac Suite).

+I will use the term generative music to describe music that is not only generated and composed by a computer but also only exists within a generative system (e.g. Live Eternal).

 ## Part 1 - McLuhan

-To find a question to this answer we can look one of the most important quotes of modern media theory.
+To find a question to this answer we can look one of the most infamous quotes of modern media theory:

 > The medium is the message.